ZhiQiu976/ZhiQiu976.github.io/_posts/2020-11-20-MIMIC-markdown.md

 Below is my attemption procedure:

-1. Firstly check whether this data is linearly seperable by using a Perceptron and check its performance
+- Step 1.
+Firstly check whether this data is linearly seperable by using a Perceptron and check its performance

 ![image](/assets/img/mimic7.png){: .mx-auto.d-block :}

 As indicated by the results above, compared to the `dummy classifier` (59% accuracy), `perceptron` model could achieve about 64% accuracy, indicating that common models for linearly seperable data like `Logistic Regression and SVM with linear/poly kernel` are quite worth trying.

-2. Next I attempted to do some clustering checking by the `Elbow Method` (**WCSS plot with K-means**) and found that there indeed exist 4 clusters for our data.
+- Step 2.
+Next I attempted to do some clustering checking by the `Elbow Method` (**WCSS plot with K-means**) and found that there indeed exist 4 clusters for our data.
 Then I attempted to add `results` of **a K-means model with 4 clusters** as a new feature, but simple checking with **LightGBM** (used this model for checking beacuse it is very fast to run) showed that adding such a feature would not improve accuracy.

-3. Therfore, I kept using the features we engineered as in the `ETL, EDA and Data Cleaning` section and started `SVM` model tuning.
+- Step 3.
+Therfore, I kept using the features we engineered as in the `ETL, EDA and Data Cleaning` section and started `SVM` model tuning.
 I firstly attempted `Random Grid Search` but this method actually did not help a lot with tailoring good parameters.
 Thus, I kept using `3-fold Grid Search` (used 3-fold for speed and to avoid overfitting) for **parameter fine tuning**.
 I **attempted multiple grid search plans** basing on previous plan's result (one **example search plan** is shown below) and the **final paremater set** is as the following: ```{'C': 1.0, 'decision_function_shape': 'ovo', 'degree': 5, 'kernel': 'poly'}```.

 ```javascript
 # Create the parameter grid based on the results of random search